swiftlang/swift/docs/Modules.rst

   compilation process would pass all source files to the compiler in a single invocation; parallelism nice-to-have.

-  The more complicated process feeds a list of all files in a target to the compiler.
+  The more complicated process has the compiler derive a list of all files in a module, either by some structural inference or by explicitly being given a list.
 These files are parsed but not type-checked; "lazy" type-checking will be used when the compiler needs to refer to declarations in these files.
   Once compiled, a serialized form of the source file could be used to avoid having to reparse that particular file, but this is just an optimization.